chinmaya-dehury/CEI_platform/README.md

    Web Application
 1) Introduction:-

-     -The central WebApp is built using Flask and provides:
+     - The central WebApp is built using Flask and provides:

      -Acts as the main control and monitoring interface for all agents.